 I see the patterns of interest and engagement that weave in and out of my life.
 As a child, I loved drawing and making crafty things.
 I also loved spending time in nature.
 In my early 20s, I travelled to Australia on a working holiday visa, fell in love and stayed for 7 years.
 I took the opportunity to go to art college and subsequently set up several community art classes, mainly in life drawing which was my biggest passion.
 Back in England, art went on the back burner for a few years until I moved to East Sussex, where I set up classes and workshops, and spent time drawing and painting in my garage studio.
 When my daughter came along in 2001 my creative attention got diverted into raising this wonderful being.
 Now I find myself drawn back to bringing creativity more fully into my life and sharing the process of how to engage in the creative flow with other people, through classes and workshops.
-I also practise Buddhist meditation, bringing Mindfulness to all aspects of living and teaching and completed a Mindfulness Teacher Training course in 2016.
+I also have a regular meditation practice, bringing Mindfulness to all aspects of living and teaching and completed a Mindfulness Teacher Training course in 2016.

 I believe we are all creative by nature, though sometimes the creative part of us can get surpassed by ‘more important’ endeavours or get thwarted as we grow up.
 Fortunately it is possible to rediscover the part of us that loves adventure, trying out new things and seeing what curious, unexpected creative outcomes emerge.
 Young children are innately creative and create new worlds through play.
 As we grow up creativity can get blocked for one reason or another.
 Often a childhood experience of having the latest painting or play dismissed by a busy parent can stifle your creativity for a lifetime.
 The creative part of ourselves is very sensitive and needs nurturing with a gentle, kind heart to grow and flourish.
 It needs to be given space to try things out, and make mistakes without judgement.
 The critical voices that arise in response to some of our creative endeavours may try and guide us on a sensible path, but they can get in the way of being spontaneous and open to whatever emerges.